molendus1001/JunkGeneratorPHP/README.md

 You can find Example Generated code in Example Folder,
 <br/>And source code in Main Folder
 <br/>Feel Free to Pull updates and ideas to expand my project

+I kept comments and syntax in simple manner, so maybe this project will help someone understand basics of PHP